FabricMC/fabric/CONTRIBUTING.md

 Every module should in its `fabric.mod.json` declare dependencies for:
 - `"fabricloader": ">=x.y.z"`, where `x.y.z` is the version used at the time the module is added.
 - Other used modules, for example `"fabric-api-base": "*"` if events are used.
-No explicit version needs to be specificed.
+No explicit version needs to be specified.
 - TODO what about minecraft and java version dependencies?
 - In general, version ranges in module dependencies should be optimistic, omitting an upper bound until it is known.